wbamberg/persona-mdn/csrf-problems.md

-If you implement a particular type of protection against CSRF (Cross-Site Request Forgery) login attacks, you will experience a problem when users have multiple pages open on your site, and then try to log in using one of them.
-This document explains the problem and how to resolve it.
+If you implement a particular type of protection against CSRF (Cross-Site Request Forgery) login attacks, you will experience a problem when a user has multiple pages open on your site, and then tries to log in using one of them.
+This document explains what the problem is, and how to resolve it.

 ## CSRF and CSRF login attacks ##